ralphie79/sbom-tools/README.md

 ### sbom-detect.py

-Given a directory of inputs, crawl through and identify files which are likely to be SBOMs and identify format, standard, and version for each.
+Given a directory of inputs, crawl through and identify files which are likely to be SBOMs and identify format, standard, and version for each in JSON output

+### sbom-analyze.py

+Given JSON input, parse SBOMs to identify minimum field presence and value differential across the input set.

 ### sbom-vis-*.py